 Sprinkle vegan parmesan on salads, pasta, popcorn, or anything else that could use a little flavor boost!
 It’s made with just 4 ingredients and comes together in a matter of seconds.
 Who knew that non-dairy cheese could be so easy?
 This simple recipe is vegan, lactose free, dairy free, and gluten-free.

 If you’ve been following my blog for a while, you’ve probably noticed that I like to make vegan “parmesan” using nutritional yeast and almonds.
 It has a nice flavor and it tastes great on pasta and salads.
-Sure there are a few vegan parmesans available on the market now, but it’s so easy to make your own that it seems silly to buy it.
-Plus, homemade versions are always much healthier.
+Sure there are a few vegan parmesans available on the market now, but it's so easy to make your own that it seems silly to buy it.
+Plus, homemade versions are always much healthier - and tastier, too!

 Vegan Walnut Parmesan

 It turns out that walnut parmesan is amazing!
 I’ve found that I now prefer it over the almond parmesan.
-Around the same time that I made this amazing discovery, I was sent some vegan cheeses from The Sanctuary at Soledad to try.
-Their parmesan, which is pine nut based, has a little extra bit of tang to it.
+Around the same time that I made this amazing discovery, I was sent some vegan cheeses to sample.
+The parmesan, which is pine nut based, has a little extra bit of tang to it.
 It turns out that it comes from mustard powder, so I decided to add a pinch to mine as well.
 Parmesan perfection!

 If you’re allergic to walnuts, you can substitute just about any other kind of nut or seed.
 I love to make parmesan with hemp seeds or almonds.